javier123454321/knowledgeBase/Networking/Cloud/DistributedSystems.md

 - **Observability** - Dificulty in understanding what is happening in each piece and how it connects to the rest of the system
 - **Management & Overhead** - You gotta manage everything, changes updates and connections.

 A Number of things in devops can be more difficult, but if the focus is site reliability, it can be better.
-Centralized servers are better fr management and overhead.
+Centralized [[Servers]] are better fr management and overhead.

 ### Types of Systems